 Dedicated to our santa’s little helpers!

 You will need to use fabrics with a slight stretch for this particular project.
 You can also make a sleeping cap from this pattern.
-Use your imagination! :D 1) Measure the circumference of the doll of your choice.
-Please note if you intend to make this for a mohair girl the measurement may vary.
+Use your imagination! :D

-2) With the information, we are ready to start drawing the pattern :)
+2) With the information, we are ready to start drawing the pattern :) I used the Blythe measurement for this tutorial.

 With a ruler and pencil, draw a line near to the bottom edge of an A4 (or letter size) paper.